How to Delete Pages in Word

 Q. Can I delete multiple pages simultaneously in Word?

 A. Yes!
-You can use your mouse to select all the text on the pages you wish to remove, then press either the “Delete” key or the “Backspace” key to eliminate it.
+You can use your mouse to select all the text on the pages you wish to remove, then press either the “Delete” or “Backspace” key to eliminate it.

 Q. What if the page is part of a section in my document?